VeriNum/iterative_methods/README.md

 ## Proof of correctness of a C program implementing the Jacobi iteration
-The `sparse` directory contains a sparse implentaion of the Jacobi iteration algorithm, proof of correctness of this implementation with respect to a functional model of Jacobi iteration, and connects the proof of accuracy with the proof of correctness to get an end-to-end verification of the Jacobi iteration.
+The `sparse` directory contains a sparse implementaion of the Jacobi iteration algorithm, proof of correctness of this implementation with respect to a functional model of Jacobi iteration, and connects the proof of accuracy with the proof of correctness to get an end-to-end verification of the Jacobi iteration.

 - `jacobi.c` : a C program implementing Jacobi iteration algorithm using the sparse matrix vector multiplication defined in `sparse.c`.